donmccaughey/C-evo-x/docs/versions/index.md

     Product version     PRODUCTVERSION

-Properties specified in the `"StringFileInfo"` _block_statement_ are all explicitly null-terminated strings like `"My string info\0"`:
+Properties specified in the `"StringFileInfo"` _block_statement_ are all explicitly null-terminated strings like `"My string info\0"`.
+The properties are nested in a language block named `"040904E4"`, where `0409` is the hexadecimal code for US English and `04E4` is the hexadecimal code for `1252`, the Windows multilingual character set.

     File description    VALUE "FileDescription"
     File version        VALUE "FileVersion"